campossalex/apacheflink-labday-1/terraform/README.md

 - Terraform installed
 - AWS CLI installed
 - Configure aws cli with your aws key credentials
+- Key pair generated in the region you wil deploy the environment

 # Steps